A page of videos I made, proving that this game is getting weirder all the time. Making films. Ha.

-A page of videos.
-Really.
-I mean, it’s not enough that I can create, design, develop, fund, deliver, tour manage, merch make, preview, review and capture events, I can now (more or less) add filmmaker to my CV.
+It’s not enough that I can create, design, develop, fund, deliver, tour manage, event manage, merch manage, preview, review and photograph events, I can (more or less) add filmmaker to my CV.

-This page exists so videos can live on the site, beside everything else so you can see what I do, and what it all looks like together.
-These are all a snippet on the fuzzy side in so far as they are created for social media purposes and aren’t huge filesizes, though I may be tempted to load HUGE ones when time permits.
-For now, what you see is what you get, have a wander through and let me know what your favourite is!
+This page exists so videos can live alongside everything else so you can see what I do, and what it all looks like together.
+These are a tad on the fuzzy side as they’re made for social media use so aren’t huge files, though I may load the ‘yuge’ ones when time permits.
+You should see the new bits of this gig I’ve learned along the way too!

-This one was taken on my phone so I apologise in advance.
-This moment happened at a point when all my camera gear had been safely stored in my hotel room upstairs.
+This one was taken on my phone so I apologise in advance, however, this magical moment happened at a point when all my camera gear had been safely stored in my hotel room upstairs.

 The lovely man from Bushmills had bought us a round of spectacular Red drams and we were settling in for a chat by the fire when this happened.
 I knew the song from the first chord.
 What created the urgency is that we’d given them a string quartet to play with, the Arco Quartet as it happens, and I kind of guessed where it was going to go.

 I didn’t have time to go upstairs, find a camera, find anything really.
-The phone had to do, but frankly, this is too good a song and moment not to share.
-It really isn’t even ruined by the crazy drunk bloke whistling in the background at the beginning, though it should be noted that the crazy drunk bloke was still whistling as he was ejected from the building.
+The phone had to do, frankly, this is too good a song and moment not to share.
+It isn’t even ruined by the crazy drunk bloke whistling in the background at the beginning, though it should be noted that the crazy drunk bloke was still whistling as he was ejected from the building.

 This is Derrys’ finest four piece Ports playing Devil is a Songbird, live at The Anchor, Portstewart for Atlantic Sessions in November of 2017.